reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

   <figcaption><a href="http://gradientscience.org/adv/">Source</a></figcaption>
 </figure>

-One way to interpret this graph is that it shows how well a particular architecture is able to capture non-robust features in an image.
+One way to interpret this graph is that it shows how well a particular architecture is able to capture non-robust features in an image. [^5]

 Notice how far back VGG is to the other models.

-In the unrelated field of neural style transfer, VGG is quite special since non-VGG architectures are known [not to work very well][vggtables] [^3] without some sort of [parameterization trick][diff_img_params_style_transfer].
+In the unrelated field of neural style transfer, VGG is also quite special since non-VGG architectures are known [not to work very well][vggtables] [^3] without some sort of [parameterization trick][diff_img_params_style_transfer].
 The above interpretation of the graph provides an alternative explanation for this phenomenon.
 Since VGG is unable to capture non-robust features as well as other architectures, the outputs for style transfer actually look more correct to humans! [^4]